 It stands for white sandy beaches, scenic nature parks, and tranquil waterways.
-If you enjoy boating, golfing, sailing, fishing, snorkeling, sunbathing and the arts and entertainment, you will love it here.
-But before you saddle the horses to go on house hunt you need to understand that the three counties of the Tri-County area are quite a bit different.
-Therefore, it is always good to get acquainted with the area.
+If you enjoy boating, golfing, sailing, fishing, snorkeling, sunbathing, the arts, and entertainment, you will love it here.
+But before you saddle your horses for a house hunt, you need to understand that the three counties of the Tri-County area are all a little different.
+Get a little acquainted with the area first.

 East Coast, Atlantic Coast, West Coast and Gulf Coast - those are the easy ones.
-You do not even need a map to figure that out which one is what, but what about all the other coasts that we refer to in Florida?
+You do not even need a map to figure out which one is what, but what about all the other coasts that we refer to in Florida?
 Where is the Space Coast, Gold Coast, Forgotten Coast, or the Cultural Coast?
 A mystery for many Floridians and Non-Floridians alike.

 Florida's West Coast

 The "Sun Coast" includes the coastline along St. Petersburg and Clearwater, and stretches all the way down to Fort Myers.
 The keys, which are lined up along the coastline and which are referred to as "Florida's Beach," are also included.
 Does the sun shine more often on this stretch of coast?
 We don't know.
 Probably not, but that was obviously the best name they could come up with.

 "Lee Island Coast" is the coastline of Lee County.
 At least that is an easy one again, however, not a really impressive one.
 They could have done better, but it is okay.